littlebusters/Sketch-Font-Mixer/README.md

 ## Installation

-### with Sketch Runner

-With Sketch Runner, just go to the `install` command and search for `font mixer`.
-Runner allows you to manage plugins and do much more to speed up your workflow in Sketch.
-[Download Runner here](http://www.sketchrunner.com).

-### with Sketchpacks

-You can find this plugin in "[Sketchpacks](https://sketchpacks.com/)".
-Type `font mixer` on the search box, then you click "INSTALL" button.

-### with Manualy

 Or, Download the plugin zip form [Latest release](https://github.com/littlebusters/Sketch-Font-Mixer/releases/latest) and unzip.
 Double-click the `Font Mixer.sketchplugin` in the folder to install it.

 ## License